thisN0n1/quest-submissions/README.md

 A smart contract is a set of instructions that is deployed on the blockchain to act in a specific way.

 # Explain the difference between a script and a transaction.
-A script is used to view data while a transaction is used to change data on the blockchain.
+A script is used to view data on the blockchain and doesn't incur charges, while a transaction is used to change data on the blockchain and incurs charges.

 # Chapter 1 Day 2